openstack/designate/doc/source/rest/servers.rst

    :form ipv4: Server IPv4 address
    :form created_at: timestamp
    :form updated_at: timestamp
-   :form self: String, link to server
-   :form schema: link to the JSON schema that describes this resource
    :statuscode 200: Success
    :statuscode 401: Access Denied
    :statuscode 404: Server Not Found